PsyTeachR/ads-v1/docs/04-data.md

 ```

 ```
-## -- Column specification --------------------------------------------------------
+## ── Column specification ────────────────────────────────────────────────────────
 ## Delimiter: ","
 ## chr (1): This is my messy dataset
 ```

 ```
 ##
-## i Use `spec()` to retrieve the full column specification for this data.
+## ℹ Use `spec()` to retrieve the full column specification for this data.
-## i Specify the column types or set `show_col_types = FALSE` to quiet this message.
+## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```

-You'll get a warning with many parsing errors and `mess` is just a single row.
+You'll get a warning with many parsing errors and the data table is just a single column.
 View the file `data/mess.csv` by clicking on it in the File pane, and choosing "View File".
 Here are the first 10 lines.
 What went wrong?

 ```
 This is my messy dataset